solliancenet/conference-ai-workshop/guide.md

 **BottleVolume**: This column gives the volume of the rum bottle in milliliters, such as "512", "500", etc.

 **Description**: This column provides a brief description of the rum brand.
 For instance, it might include details about the origin, flavor profile, or any unique characteristics of the rum.

+### Sample prompts

+ - `Bacardi is the Distributor.
+El Diablo Gold is Brand Name.
+The Type is spiced rum.
+The Bottle Volume is 402 ml.
+Its Price is $402.83.`

+ - `Kraken is the Distributor.
+Kraken Black is the Brand Name.
+The Type is spiced rum.
+The Bottle Volume is 700 ml.
+The Price is $21.72.`

+ - `LMDW / Neisson Distillery is the Distributor.
+Neisson Small Batch 7 is the Brand Name.
+The Type is dark rum.
+The Bottle Volume is 777 ml.
+It's price is $210.89.`

+ - `Papa's Pilar is the Distributor.
+Rye-Finished Rum is the Brand Name.
+The Type is dark rum.
+The Bottle Volume is 750 ml.
+The Price is $50.99.`